 Did you wonder why PMI ACP is so popular?
 For those of you who are not already aware, PMI ACP stands for the Project Management Institute’s Agile Certified Practitioner.
 Here are the 3 reasons why PMI ACP is preferred.
 Though, there are many more reasons for PMI ACP being the choice of individuals and industry as well.
-Since this article is to give you an insight into how to become ACP, will not dwell too much on these.

 - PMI ACP is the credential from PMI institute which as you know is institute known worldwide for project management best practices.

 - Moreover, PMI ACP is the Agile certification that tests your knowledge of multiple methodologies in Agile.
-There are a few certifications which focus only on Scrum or Kanban but PMI ACP assesses your competency in all these.
+There are a few certifications that focus only on Scrum or Kanban but PMI ACP assesses your competency in all these.
 Therefore, you are better off doing PMI ACP compared to others

 - Did you know that projects executed using agile practices are more successful compared to others?
 This is another reason why many industries irrespective of the domain are embracing agile methodology?

 Now let’s move on to PMI ACP requirements or the eligibility criteria you need to satisfy.
 The first step is verifying your eligibility.
 PMI in general looks at what basic education you need to have to take a certification.
 What makes PMI certifications most sought after and credible, is because of the well-defined requirements it prescribes for each credential.
 A holistic approach is taken which includes concept and application.